 20th Century Fox hired Simon Kinberg and Zak Penn to write competing drafts of the screenplay, a fairly common practice for summer blockbusters.
 Penn had suffered through similar situations before on the first two X-Men movies, so suggested to Kinberg that they should actually work together.

-Callisto and Arclight both appear as allies.
-However in the comics they are enemies.
+Callisto and Arclight appear as allies.
+However, in the comics, they are enemies.
 This is due to Mr. Sinister's Mauraders (which include Arclight) being responsible for the deaths of many Morlocks (Callisto's gang).

-R. Lee Ermey: The sergeant directing defensive preparations before the Brotherhood assaults Alcatraz.
+R. Lee Ermey: The Sergeant directing defensive preparations before the Brotherhood assaults Alcatraz.
 Ermey is known for playing military characters to perfection, as he himself was a U.S. Marine Drill Instructor.

 The trivia items below may give away important plot points.

 The last scenes of Magneto and Professor X (Magneto discovers the return of his powers, Professor X reveals his survival) were not in the script, and were secretly filmed.
-Sirs Ian McKellen and Patrick Stewart admitted even they didn't know whether their scenes would be in the final film or not.
+Sir Ian McKellen and Sir Patrick Stewart admitted even they didn't know whether their scenes would be in the final film or not.

 One of the reasons why Rogue disappears to go take the mutant cure was because of Anna Paquin's limited availability.
 She was in the midst of shooting The Squid and the Whale (2005) at the same time as filming this movie.

-The design of Cyclops and Jean Grey's tombstones is taken from the "X-Men" storyline 'Days of Future Past', where the X-Men's gravestones were in a similar deco (The X symbol with the member name below).
+The design of Cyclops and Jean Grey's tombstones is taken from the X-Men storyline "Days of Future Past", where the X-Men's gravestones were in a similar deco (The X symbol with the member name below).